tweag/nickel/rfcs/007-bytecode-interpreter.md

 consumption is an issue on mobile devices and for startup time).
 Ignition is register-based, with an unbounded number of local registers (or so it seems, which are stored on the local stack of the function - so register are more like stack slots?).
-The Ignition interpreter is more like a very lazy compiler: interpretation is done by generating macro-assembly, kind of portable template assembly used by the Turbofan optimizing compiler, that is then transpiled by Turbofan to specialized machine code.
+The Ignition interpreter works as a _very lazy_ native code
+compiler: interpretation is done by generating macro-assembly, a portable template assembly used by the Turbofan optimizing compiler, that is then transpiled by Turbofan to specialized machine code.
 This is done on-the-fly for each instruction.

 #### References